 But, they were so well hidden that the ruins weren’t discovered for 1500 years.
 It was not until 1748 that the first of several haphazard excavations took place under the auspices of Charles of Bourbon.
 Under Giuseppe Fiorelli, one third of the site was uncovered by 1860.

 Unfortunately, with the excavations came looting.
 Many of its treasures — jewelry, statues, mosaics — were stolen.
 Still, much remains for archaeologists and admirers alike.

 But maintaining Pompeii — especially in light of its millions of devoted visitors — is challenging.
 The site has suffered from erosion, weathering, inadequate maintenance, poor preservation, and mass tourism.
 By 2000, Pompeii was starting to fall apart.

 In 2001, UNESCO threatened to place the site on its endangered list.
 In 2012, with significant EU funding, Pompeii launched an extensive conservation program called the Great Pompeii Project.

 The primary purpose of the program was to conserve Pompeii and keep it safe from further harm.

 Yet, preservation has yielded tremendous discoveries in the last few years — vibrant frescos in the House of the Vettii, a Leda and the Swan fresco, the gorgeous entrance hall of the house of the Dolphins, and a new fast food snack area with a frescoed counter.

 Pompeii is still being excavated.
 It’s the gift that keeps on giving and has been a boon for archaeologists.
 In June 2023, archaeologists discovered a rare painting of a flatbread pizza in Region IX.

-My guide told me that the new director of the site was formerly at Paestum.
+My guide also told me that the new director of the site was formerly at Paestum.
 He wasted no time in getting excavations started in Region IX.